-- 3. Students will investigate and report on service delivery options in their geographical area, in the area of AT their Case Study focused on. - a.
+- b.
+The student will complete the following forms for the case study: - i.
+Evaluation Phase: Prep & Plan - ii.
+Evaluation Phase: Summary of Results - iii.
+Implementation Phase - iv.
+Follow Up Phase - c.
+The Field Experience Instructor evaluates the student's case study forms using a rubric and provides feedback to the student.
+If the performance does not meet expectations, the student may be required to repeat it, in whole or in part. - 3.
+Students will investigate and report on service delivery options in their geographical area that correspond to their area of focus. - a.
 The Field Experience Instructor evaluates the student's investigation form using a rubric and provides feedback to the student.
 If the performance does not meet expectations, the student may be required to repeat it, in whole or in part. - 4.
-Students will observe the delivery of an AT Evaluation in the area of AT their Case Study focused on. - a.
+Students will observe the delivery of an AT Evaluation in their area of focus. - a.
 The site and a clinician being observed must be approved by the DHD 590 Field Experience Instructor.
 UIC ATU clinicians can provide observation opportunities, or the student may arrange their own local observation.
-The clinician being observed must be a qualified practitioner with experience and expertise in the student's area of AT application. - b.
+The clinician being observed must be a qualified practitioner with experience and expertise in the student's area of focus. - b.
 The student will compile a written report form of their observation that includes a summary of all components of the service. - c.
 The Field Experience Instructor evaluates the student's case study forms using a rubric and provides feedback to the student.
 If the performance does not meet expectations, the student may be required to repeat it, in whole or in part.

-OPTION 3

-DHD 441 Adaptive Equipment Design and Fabrication (3 credits, lab-based, summers only)
+OPTION 3: DHD 441 Design and Fabrication